FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 Go to Music & Sounds settings and turn on Directional Audio.
 Optionally, turn down Master Volume to about 60% to 70%, otherwise it might be a bit too loud (but of course this depends on your speakers).

-Listening on headphones (or very good stereo speakers) is strongly recommdended to fully enjoy the double orchestra.
+Listening on headphones (or good stereo speakers) is strongly recommdended to fully enjoy the double orchestra.

 ## Easy install
 Copy the [World](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner/tree/main/World) folder into your saves.